 Ricks life took an interesting turn in the summer of 1976 when on the way home from work one day he left his motorcycle and sailed through the air introducing himself to a car coming the other way.
 Needless to say, they never did become friends.
 A T-8 spinal cord injury gave Rick new perspective on life and with the gauntlet being thrown down, he accepted the challenge.

 Ricks goal was to get his college degree and re-enter the workforce.
 His first degree was in Physical Education with the second being in Business.
-The dynamic duo he thought and he was right, they led him to the rehab segment of the healthcare industry where he worked for the last 30+ years.
-Rick stated that getting the chance to meet so many incredible people and to get the opportunity to change a person’s life is incredibly rewarding.
-Three years ago, Rick was asked by United Spinal to start a Chapter in S. Ca. which after much thought he agreed.
-Awfully glad they asked he thought, being part of a team of dedicated people whose mission is to provide resources that will have a positive impact on a person’s life and the lives of those around them. he loves being a part of that process.
+The dynamic duo he thought and he was right, they led him to the rehab segment of the healthcare industry where he worked for 32 years.
+Rick stated that getting the chance to meet so many incredible people and to get the opportunity to change a person’s life is incredibly rewarding. in 2015 Rick was asked by United Spinal Association to start a Chapter in Southern California which after much thought he agreed.
+Awfully glad they asked he thought.
+I love being a part of a team of dedicated people, whose mission is to provide resources that will have a positive impact on a person’s life and the lives of those around them.

-On the personal side, Rick has been married to his beautiful wife Karen for 33 years and has five incredible children (Rick, Richelle, Jenna, Aimee and Kyle) and four fantastic grandkids (Isabella, Lucas, Reese and Parker).
-Ricks passion is to be involved with great organizations such as United Spinal that are doing great things within the disability community.
+On a personal note, Rick has been married to his beautiful wife Karen for 33 years and has five incredible children (Rick, Richelle, Jenna, Aimee and Kyle) and four fantastic grandkids (Isabella, Lucas, Reese and Parker).
+Ricks passion is to be involved with great organizations such as United Spinal, helping to improve the quality of life for those living with paralysis.

 Warren is 60 years old with a zest for life.
 In 2016 he was injured as a passenger in a car accident which resulted in a C-4/5 complete spinal cord injury.
 As a glass half full person, he is learning new and exciting things every day, and welcomes any advice from the community on how to move around this new world of his.